eleda77/eleda77.github.io/docs/vocab_list.md

 **plaichant** - a monophonic unison chant of Christian liturgies

 **plangent** - loud and resonant, with a mournful tone (of a sound)

+**plash** - a sound produced by liquid striking something or being struck; a pool or puddle

 **plectrum** - ancient guitar pick (like for lyre)